Portree, Isle of Skye, Fort William, Isle of Skye & The Western Isles

 A well-appointed annexe adjoining the owner's home and popular bed and breakfast establishment in a very quiet and rural area, just 2.5 miles from the scenic coastal village of Portree, on the Isle of Skye.
 Well decorated and comfortably furnished, the property offers a sitting room with dining area, a well equipped kitchen and a cosy double bedroom.
 The property enjoys lovely rural views across farmland towards the Western Isles (on a clear day!) andmakes a superb base to return to after exploring the nearby Cuillins, the Quiraing, or the fossil beach near the Storr Lochs.

 Ground floor: Small, fully fitted kitchen.
 Sitting room with dining area and sofa bed if needed.
 Stairs lead to: 1 x open plan double bedroom with en-suite shower cubicle and WC.

 Electric storage heaters.
-Electric oven and hob, microwave, fridge, freezer, washing machine in shared utility room, TV, video player, radio/cassette, small library of games, books, videos.
-Wireless internet access.
+Electric oven and hob, microwave, fridge, freezer, washing machine in shared utility room, TV with Freeview, video player, radio/cassette, WiFi, small library of games, books, videos.
 All fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair by prior arrangement.
 Off road parking for 2 cars.
 Shared use of lawned garden with garden furniture.
 Pets welcome (dog bedding available).
 Sorry, no smoking.
 Shops and pub/restaurants 2.5 miles.
 Note: Access to the annexe is via a door that is shared with the owners at the rear of the B&B, this leads to the entrance to the annexe.